BMW i3: 2017 model

-In May 2016, BMW announced that the 2017 model year (MY) BMW i3 will have a 94 Ah / 33 kWh (27.2 kW net usable) battery, allowing increased range.
-The battery pack capacity was increased by more than 50% without changes in exterior dimensions.
-BMW and Samsung SDI optimized the cell-internal packages with more electrolyte and adapted the active material, resulting in higher energy density of the lithium ion cells that increased battery capacity and overall battery energy.
-The improved battery has an upgraded electronics package that has new software mapping for the battery cooling system and the electric motor.
-The 94 Ah battery pack fits both the all-electric i3 and the i3 with the range extender.
-With the larger battery, the unladen weight was 1320 kg, rising to 1440 kg with the range extender.
+In May 2016, BMW announced the 2017 model year (MY) BMW i3 would have a 94 Ah / 33 kWh (27.2 kWh net usable) battery, allowing increased range, in both the all-electric and range-extended versions.
+BMW and Samsung SDI optimized the cell-internal packages with more electrolyte and adapted the active material, resulting in higher energy density of the lithium ion cells that increased battery capacity by more than 50% without changes in exterior dimensions of the car.
+The electronics package was upgraded with new software mapping for the battery cooling system and the electric motor.
+With the larger battery, the unladen EU weight was 1320 kg, rising to 1440 kg with the range extender.

-The Range Extender (REx) variant features the same 94 Ah battery as the all-electric model.
-The 2017 REx model offers additional range in the American market thanks to a fuel tank that is effectively 25% larger than the previous model.
-Although the fuel tank is physically unchanged, BMW previously had locked out part of the tank using software specific to the American market to meet requirements for vehicles with range extender, as the car had more gasoline-powered range than all-electric range, which would affect its status as a zero-emissions vehicle (ZEV) in California.
+The range of the REx model was increased in the American market thanks to a fuel tank that is effectively 25% larger than the previous model.
+Although the fuel tank is physically unchanged, BMW previously had locked out part of the tank using software specific to the American market to meet requirements for vehicles with range extenders, as the car had more gasoline-powered range than all-electric range, which would affect its status as a zero-emissions vehicle (ZEV) in California.

 The 2017 model year i3 was released in the United States and Europe in July 2016.
 According to BMW, as of 10 August 2016, orders for the larger battery i3 exceeded 7,000 units, with a total of 2,358 i3s delivered worldwide in July 2016, up 33.7% year-on-year.
 Sales also surged in the U.S. with 1,479 units sold in July 2016, up 58.2% from July 2015, and 143.3% from June 2016.
 However, BMW only managed to sell 6,276 i3s in 2017 in the U.S., a drop of 17 percent from 2016.
 Purchase incentive of up to $10,000 was available for 2017 or 2018 models.

-Both variants with the improved battery were scheduled to be available in the UK, Germany and France starting in July 2016.
+Both variants with the improved battery were scheduled to be available in the UK, Germany, and France starting in July 2016.
 Owners of previous i3 models in selected markets have the option to retrofit their vehicles with the improved battery.
 BMW plans to use the used 22 kWh batteries in the manufacturing of stationary power storage units.
 The battery retrofit option is not available in the U.S.